conjugateprior/jca/README.md

-## Apps for counting words and categories
+## Apps for counting words or categories, and viewing them in context

 This is experimental code with no guarantee of working at all.
 All subject to change.